 FLOSS Manuals is fantastic community to be a part of.
 There are manuals in many languages on great desktop and android applications.
 The thing that binds it all together is that these are resources written under a free licence about applications also written under a Free Software licence.
 The vast majority of all manuals on FM have been created and maintained by people putting in voluntary contributions of their time.

 We are always looking for people who love writing about Free Software.
-If you are interested in volunteering or want to find out more, the best thing is to join our mailing list and ask how you can get involved.
+If you are interested in volunteering or want to find out more, fill out the form on this page and then please do join our mailing list and ask how you can get involved.

 Writing, Editing and Promoting Manuals